 A PARTIAL LISTING OF FILMS

 Tango Macbeth (Philadelphia, 2012, HD, 73 min) Writer/Director.
 A documentary film crew follows the creation of a new dance theater film piece called Tango Macbeth.
 Occasionally the actors become lost in Shakespeare’s intense drama.
+The film was screened at the Museum of the Moving Image as part of Warrington Hudlin’s ‘Changing the Picture’ series.
 Tango Macbeth is currently being released theatrically across the USA through Tugg Inc.

 Release (London, 2005, Super 16mm, 13:05) Writer/Director/Editor.
 This film is about the power of dance to communicate the things that we cannot express in words.
 Husband and wife dance couple separate when she pursues a career overseas.
 He stays behind to raise their daughter.
 In 2006 Release was screened as part of the following film festivals: Constellation Change Screen Dance Festival in London, the Dance Boom Film Festival in Philadelphia, the Roxbury Film Festival in Boston, and the Denver Pan African Film Festival.